Engineering Technology Bachelor of Science

 This course is a calculus preparatory course in trigonometry with emphasis upon functions.
 The topics include angular measure, right triangle and unit circle trigonometry, trigonometric (circular) and inverse trigonometric functions and their graphs, trigonometric identities, conditional trigonometric equations, solution of right and oblique triangles, vectors, complex numbers in trigonometric form, applications, polar coordinates and graphs and parametric equations and graphs.
 The use of graphing calculators will be incorporated throughout the course.

-Or higher level math course
+or higher level math course

 In this intermediate course, students will build on previous knowledge, skills and attitudes required to work at an entry-level job as a CAD technician.
 Students will increase in proficiency with tools, shortcuts, menu, and program modifications to improve speed and accuracy.
 Students will create template files and modify attributes to organize drawing settings.
 Lab fee required.